 • Acquire practical tools to equip you to achieve remarkable results in the workplace

-• Network and learn with and from your peers at Auckland’s premier procurement gathering
+• Network and learn with and from your peers at Melbourne’s premier procurement gathering

 PASA Conferences attract a broad spectrum of procurement professionals, from Chief Procurement Officers to category and contracts managers.
 The programme for the PASA Confex should have wide appeal, with content that should be vital to: